Business Process Activation

 Having participated in and led corporate business system development and having led large functional teams, I have seen the challenge of keeping processes “evergreen” and activating the benefits of best practice and key learnings.
 What I know is that the power of knowledge, experience, and ultimate action sitting in plants, DCs, and remote offices is what is needed to effectively drive and sustain results.

-With the expected long-term impact of COVID-19, one can expect the end of the era of “road shows” and face-to-face training and a need for new delivery mechanisms and training tools.
-Self-guided training while performing work activities is already a more efficient method for making best practices stick.
+Shoulder-to-shoulder and classroom training is inefficient and with staff shortages, it takes time away from the team members who we can’t afford to lose.
+Self-guided training while performing work activities is a more efficient method for making best practices stick.
 It’s also a more pragmatic way to reskill teams to adopt new technologies.

 Imagine providing a team with immediate access to best practice work instructions, and other job aids, while they perform a task.
 Now empower that team to provide feedback on the process as they work.
 The gain in efficiency from everyone following the same playbook is multiplied when the process is continuously improved by the folks doing the work.